OfficeDev/office-scripts-docs/docs/resources/scenarios/punch-clock.md

     :::image type="content" source="../../images/punch-clock-sample-1.png" alt-text="A table with three columns: 'Clock In', 'Clock Out', and 'Duration'.":::

-1. Open the workbook with Excel for the web.
+1. Open the workbook in Excel on the web.

 1. Under the **Automate** tab, select **New Script** and paste the following script into the editor.